serverless/blog/posts/2016-01-04-writing-serverless-plugins.md

 - compileEvents
 - deploy

-From `cleanup` to `deploy`, we have a list of tasks we should fulfil on our way to deploying a service.
+From `cleanup` to `deploy`, we have a list of tasks we should fulfill on our way to deploying a service.
 We don't write any implementation yet, though. **We're only describing the process** in a very general way that doesn't include any implementation details.

-The advantage of this approach is that it doesn't tie us into one way of doing deployment (or executing any other command), which in turn helps us avoid vendor lock-in.
+The advantage of this approach is that it doesn't tie us into one way of handling deployment (or executing any other command), which in turn helps us avoid vendor lock-in.

 As such, you can **see the command definition as a guideline** that you can use later on to write your code.
 This makes for more readable, **self-documented code.**

 #### Options - or Flags

-You might notice that in the plugin template, we also have `options` section alongside `usage` and `lifecycleEvents`.
+You might notice that in the plugin template we also have the `options` section alongside `usage` and `lifecycleEvents`.

 ```js
 this.commands = {